edufeed/edufeed/README.md

 ```
 ### Saving Log Analysis Results to JSON and CSV Files

-If it is your first time saving log files, run `npm install json2csv`.
-Make sure you have a folder named 'logs' in the edufeed directory.
+There are a few different ways to save log files as JSON and CSV files.

+First, to save individual logs:
-On the server, run the command `node scripts/log_to_csv.js geza` (substituting `geza` with the username you want to save log analysis results for)

-The JSON file will look the same as the view of the log file shown above.
-The CSV file will be saved in the same folder.
+* On the server, run the command `node scripts/log_to_csv.js geza` (substituting `geza` with the username you want to save log analysis results for).
+This will create both a JSON file, that will look the same as the view of the log file shown above, and a CSV file.
+They will both be saved in the same folder.
+* Alternatively, if you just want to create a JSON file, you can run the command `node scripts/view_log_analysis.js geza` (substituting `geza` with the username you want to save the log analysis results for).
+This will print the log results and also save a JSON log file for the user.

+To save logs for all users:
+* On the server, run the command `node scripts/view_log_analysis_allusers.js | grep -v 'fetching logs for' > class_output.json`, which will save a JSON file with all of the logs in it called `class_output.json`.
+This can be substituted with any JSON file name.
+* Next, run the command `node scripts/all_logs_json_to_csv.js class_output`, where `class_output` is the same name as the JSON file as above.
+This will convert the JSON file to a CSV file, which you can import into SPSS to run stats.

 ### Viewing Logs